Frequently Asked Questions

 What are your office hours?

 Mondays through Thursdays 9am to 6pm.
 I occasionally limit some of these hours for continuing education opportunities.
 Fridays are reserved for community outreach and completing due diligence in cases from the week (e.g., contacting a teacher or primary care doctor, researching some unusual aspect of a case, etc).
+I ask that patients try to contact me M-Th unless an urgent issue arises.
 My available hours for any given week are visible in the online schedule.

 Please note that psychiatric and medical emergencies are not appropriate for outpatient office treatment.
 If there is an imminent risk of danger to self or others, contact 911 immediately or go to the nearest emergency room.